amajellyfish/amajellyfish.github.io/content/articles/Trigger Point Therapy for Vertigo/index.md

 {{< icon "check" >}} Visual Disturbances

 Many triggers for headaches actually cause latent trigger points to "activate".
 Latent trigger points are contracted muscle fibers that are not yet causing any pain or symptoms.
 Simply coughing, consuming nicotine, alcohol, caffeine, certain medications, nutritional defenciencies, or sugar can do the trick.
-If the trick was to send you do the dark headache abyss.
+If the trick was to send you to the dark headache abyss.

 These trigger points can also be set off by emotional distress, allergic reactions, chemical withdrawal, and physical trauma.